 Sponsor and status

-This resolution was introduced on October 4, 1978, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 4, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for Michigan's 13th congressional district